The Antarctic Expedition That Changed Modern Medicine

 Nothing in Cook’s medical education at Columbia and NYU suggested that these prescriptions would have any effect.
 Instead, they were inspired by Cook’s travels among the Inuit of Greenland, in the early 1890s.
 It struck him that the indigenous inhabitants of the Arctic didn’t suffer from scurvy despite having no access to fresh fruit or other known scurvy-fighting foods.
 Cook reasoned that there must be something in the Inuit diet, composed mostly of fresh game that warded off the dread disease.

-It wouldn’t be until after the discovery of vitamin C, in the 1930s, that science could explain the so-called Inuit paradox.
+It wouldn’t be until after the discovery of vitamin c, in the 1930s, that science could explain the so-called Inuit paradox.
 Scurvy is caused by a deficiency of the vitamin, also known as ascorbic acid.
 Without the molecular compound, collagen gradually breaks down and the body comes undone.
 Most animals—humans and upper primates being notable exceptions—can synthesize their own ascorbic acid.
-The oils in caribou, fish, walrus, seal, and other meats the Inuit ate contain enough Vitamin C for humans to keep scurvy at bay, as long as they’re not overcooked.
+The oils in caribou, fish, walrus, seal, and other meats the Inuit ate contain enough vitamin c for humans to keep scurvy at bay, as long as they’re not overcooked.
 The same goes for penguin, on the other side of the earth.

 The Inuit also inspired Cook’s baking treatment.
 At the darkest point of the long Antarctic night, as the men sunk into depression, the Belgica’s doctor recalled a conversation he’d had under the Northern lights with an Inuit elder named Sipsu.
 “There is light in all life,” Cook recalled Sipsu as saying.
 “Can you see the light stored in your body?”
 Though this notion that living creatures can “store” light doesn’t conform to any known Inuit belief—Sipsu may simply have been philosophizing with a new friend—Cook took it literally.
 He came to believe that “the presence of the sun is essential to animal as it is to vegetable life.”
 The condition of the Belgica’s men seemed to confirm this idea.
 Their weakness and pallor and mental atrophy and irregular heartbeats were in his mind akin to the etiolation of plants deprived of sunlight.